-Nestled among some of New Zealand’s most spectacular scenery, it will reflect and celebrate our natural and cultural environment through buildings designed with non-toxic construction materials, native plantings, and creative touches from New Zealand artists and craftspeople.
+Nestled among some of New Zealand’s most spectacular scenery, it reflects and celebrate our natural and cultural environment through buildings designed with non-toxic construction materials, native plantings, and creative touches from New Zealand artists and craftspeople.

-The buildings will provide guests with a comfortable, rustic aesthetic experience while using both simple and state-of-the-art technology to help reduce water and energy use.
-Displays in each room will help guests learn about and control their own energy and water use during their stay and see how it compares with others on site, and with previous guests who have stayed in that room.
+The buildings provide guests with a comfortable, rustic aesthetic experience while using both simple and state-of-the-art technology to help reduce water and energy use.

-We hope Camp Glenorchy will serve as an example of sustainability in everything we do, inspiring visitors to bring some of these ideas back to their own homes and communities.
+We hope Camp Glenorchy serves as an example of sustainability in everything we do, inspiring visitors to bring some of these ideas back to their own homes and communities.

 The LBC uses the metaphor of a flower to reflect a healthy living entity.
 Like a flower, a building is rooted in place.
 A flower must generate its own fuel, collect its own water, support its local ecosystem and community (via pollination), and become food for the local ecosystem at the end of its life.
 And ultimately, of course, a flower is beautiful.

 The LBC is made up of the seven categories or ‘Petals’ shown above.
 Click through each to read about the choices we’re making for each as Camp Glenorchy comes to life.
-Once Camp Glenorchy is open for business, we will also share on these pages the sustainability data we’re measuring for each, including how we’re performing against our Net Zero Energy target.
+We are currently monitoring our Energy and Water usage and hope to be able to share this data; our sustainable progress, with you in the future.

 We look forward to sharing our journey towards a more sustainable future with you.